Share this article:

 • All the beneficiaries must recruit and host at least one doctoral candidate.

-• The project duration is limited to 48 months from the start date of the action set out in the Grant Agreement.
-The recruitment of each doctoral candidate will be supported for a minimum of 3 months and up to a maximum of 36 months.
+• The project duration is limited to 48 months for DN and DN-ID and 60 months for DN-JD from the start date of the action set out in the Grant Agreement.
+The recruitment of each doctoral candidate will be supported for a minimum of 3 months and up to a maximum of 36 months for DN and DN-ID and 48 months for DN-JD.

-• Proposals submitted in the previous year cannot be resubmitted if the score they have received is lower than 70% (80% starting from 2022).
+• Proposals submitted in the previous year cannot be resubmitted if the score they have received is lower than 80%.
 In such cases, applicants must wait for the following deadline to reapply.

 Conclusion